dunstontc/learn-go/code/Kernighan/tgpl/notes/03-Basic-Data-Types.md

 ```

-We’ve now covered the basic data types of Go.
+We've now covered the basic data types of Go.
 The next step is to show how they can be combined into larger groupings like arrays and structs, and then into data structures for solving real programming problems; that is the topic of Chapter 4.